Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

 - Provision an Azure ML experiment from [Cloud Intelligence Gallery](https://gallery.azure.ai/experiments) by simply providing the `GalleryUrl`;

-- Modify the **Experiment Graph** of the provisioned Azure ML experiment with a customized funciton plug-in;
+- Modify the **Experiment Graph** of the provisioned Azure ML experiment with a customized function plug-in;

 - Deploy multiple Azure ML web services;